NewVistaDigital/rmada-brand/src/brand/email-signatures.md

 # Email signatures

+We have a standard email signature for use in our emails.

-To add the signature of your choice to your email, download the HTML file associated with what you like.
+To add the signature of your choice to your email, download the HTML file associated with the style you like.
+Open the file in a browser, then copy and paste everything in your email client.

+After you have copied the template, you may change the following:
+- Name
+- Title
+- Pronouns
+- Phone Number(s)
+- Email address

+Do not add or remove anything else.
+All email disclaimers and information is provided in the "email disclaimer" link

 ## Standard email signature